 - How will social audio fit into my larger PESO media strategy?

 These are all questions that many people are asking today.
 The space is so new that there are no right or wrong answers.
 It boils down to priority, strategy, and patience.

-When identifying social audio influencers, it’s more important to understand whether or not these individuals have influence in other channels.
-This is where I would start.
-I would consider four variables that will help measure influence:
+When identifying social audio influencers, it’s more important to understand whether these individuals have influence in other channels.
+This approach will help you to understand better how your content strategy can be supported by these individuals cross-platform.

-- Relevance: Do they have topical authority?
+- Relevance: Do they have social audio topical authority?